 “Near me” is no longer just about finding a specific place.
 It’s now about finding a specific thing, in a specific area, and in a specific period of time.
 People now expect search technology to find the places in their area where they can get what they need.
 This more-informed shopper no longer has to waste precious time driving around town to multiple stores.

 You might typically associate a “near me” search with something like “restaurants near me” or “petrol station near me.”
 But we’re seeing growth in “near me” searches for very specific items, from “chelsea boots near me,” to “where to get a facial near me,” and “tarragon near me.”

 A few other examples.
-In the past two years, we’ve seen:
+In the past two years, Google have identified: